jmurty/xml4h/docs/builder.rst

     >>> root_b = xml4h.builder('RootElement')

-The method returns an ``xml4h.Builder`` object that represents the *RootElement* element and allows you to manipulate this element's attributes or to add child elements.
+The method returns an ``xml4h.Builder`` object that represents the *RootElement* and allows you to manipulate this element's attributes or to add child elements.

 Once you have the first builder instance, every action you perform on a